-Mandal and Chattopadhyay (1992) suggested that maintaining higher amounts of $\mathrm{NH_4}^+\text{-N}$ than $\mathrm{NO_3}^-\text{-N}$ in the pond environment may increase NUE.
-Since $\mathrm{NH_4}^+$ ions can be adsorbed by bottom soil colloids in an easily exchangeable phase, N loss will be less and, as a result, N availability to primary fish food organisms will be improved.
-However, $\mathrm{NH_4}^+$ ions are also subject to loss through volatilization under highly alkaline conditions-a typical situation encountered in productive fish ponds, especially during high sunshine periods.
+Mandal and Chattopadhyay (1992) suggested that maintaining higher amounts of NH_4^+ -N than NO_3^- -N in the pond environment may increase NUE.
+Since NH_4^+ ions can be adsorbed by bottom soil colloids in an easily exchangeable phase, N loss will be less and, as a result, N availability to primary fish food organisms will be improved.
+However, NH_4^+ ions are also subject to loss through volatilization under highly alkaline conditions-a typical situation encountered in productive fish ponds, especially during high sunshine periods.
 But the magnitude of this loss is quite less in a fish-pond system when compared with the loss from upland soils (Chattopadhyay, 2004).
-This paper discusses possibilities of using different N management practices to prevent the loss of N mainly in $\mathrm{NO_3}$ form and, thus, increase NUE in pond fish culture system.
+This paper discusses possibilities of using different N management practices to prevent the loss of N mainly in NO_2^- form and, thus, increase NUE in pond fish culture system.

 In rice soils, use of different nitrification inhibitors is gaining popularity for increasing NUE.
-In view of the similarity between fish ponds and submerged rice soils (Hickling, 1971), Thakur et al. (2004) carried out a mesocosm study to assess the effects of three nitrification inhibitors, viz., neem (Azadirachta indica) extract, Karanj (Pongamia glabra) and Sodium Azide (NaN3), on the primary productivity of water under simulated
+In view of the similarity between fish ponds and submerged rice soils (Hickling, 1971), Thakur et al. (2004) carried out a mesocosm study to assess the effects of three nitrification inhibitors, viz., neem (Azadirachta indica) extract, karanj (Pongamia glabra) and sodium azide (NaN_3) , on the primary productivity of water under simulated fish pond conditions.
+All three nitrification inhibitors were used at 1 % w/w with urea added to the submerged soil-water system at 100 kg N/ha rate and incubated under illuminated conditions.
+The study revealed that the use of nitrification

-Common abbreviations and notes: Mesocosm = simulated fish pond environment in large aquariums (term modified from "microcosm" that describes simulated fish pond environment in small glass containers); N = nitrogen; NH $4^+$ = ammonium ions; NO $3^-$ = nitrate ions; OM = organic matter.
+Common abbreviations and notes: Mesocosm = simulated fish pond environment in large aquariums (term modified from "microcosm" that describes simulated fish pond environment in small glass containers); N = nitrogen; NH_4^+ = ammonium ions; NO_3^- = nitrate ions; OM = organic matter; C = carbon; h = hour.